Lovelace UNM Rehabilitation Hospital

 Lovelace UNM Rehabilitation Hospital has provided a full continuum of inpatient and outpatient care for over 25 years.
 Our programs include physical therapy, occupational therapy, speech-language pathology, rehabilitation nursing and case management services.

-- Licensed beds: 62 acute inpatient rehabilitation beds
+- Licensed beds in 2020: 62 acute inpatient rehabilitation beds

 - Brain injuries